despinosa/api-gateway/README.md

 ```

-To change the endpoints, update the code in [api/app.py](api/app.py)
+To view the minion endpoint code, see module [api/app.py](api/app.py).
+It also contains the callback for broadcasted messages from the master task executor node to minion API server nodes.

-Task changes should happen in [celery-queue/tasks.py](celery-queue/tasks.py)
+The code for the master task executor resides in the [celery-queue/tasks.py](celery-queue/tasks.py) module.

 ---